harmslab/topiary/docs/source/protocol.rst

 .. tip::

-  If you want to override topiary's decision to remove a sequence, you can manually set :code:`keep` to :code:`True` in one of the intermediate spreadsheets.
-Delete the subsequent spreadsheets and then re-run the pipeline with the :code:`--restart` argument described above.
+  If you want to override topiary's decision to remove a sequence, you can manually set the :code:`keep` column to :code:`True` in one of the intermediate spreadsheets.
+Delete the subsequent directories and then re-run the pipeline with the :code:`--restart` argument described above.

 + :emph:`Finds paralogs from other species` using the seed sequences as BLAST queries against the `NCBI non-redundant database <blast-nr_>`_.
 The taxonomic scope is defined by the key species in the seed dataset.
+For bacterial datasets, the taxonomic scope will be all bacteria; for archaeal datasets, the taxonomic scope will be all archaea.

   + Output: *01_initial-dataframe.csv*
   + Function: `topiary.ncbi.ncbi_blast <topiary.ncbi.blast.html#topiary.ncbi.blast.ncbi.ncbi_blast>`_